casperiv0/ghostybot/README.md

 ## Features

-- Custom commands + custom slash commands (Max 50 per guild.)
+- Custom commands + custom slash commands (Max 100 per guild.)
-- Easy to use
 - A dashboard where you can easily manage the bot's settings
 - Reaction Roles
-- Enable/disable welcome messages
+- Welcome/leave messages
 - Play games
 - Use util commands to get your avatar, botinfo, channelinfo and more
 - Play music
 - Get animal pictures/gifs
 - XP system
 - Economy system
-- verify system
+- Verify system
+- Easy to use
 - And more!

 ## Commands